Spider (pulp fiction character): Reprints

 In 1979, Python Publishing published the never-before-seen last original Spider novel, Slaughter, Inc. (written by Donald G. Cormack), which was originally scheduled to have been published in 1944 as The Spider #119.
 Python published it as a one-shot mass market paperback.
-For copyright reasons, all of the characters' names were changed, the story was retitled Blue Steel: The Ultimate Answer To Evil, and the author was credited as "Spider Page" (a reference to the novel's original author, Norvell Page).
+For copyright reasons, all of the characters' names were changed, the story was retitled Blue Steel: The Ultimate Answer To Evil, and the author was credited as "Spider Page" (a reference to the pulp series' original author, Norvell Page).
 The Spider was recast in this book as a character named "Blue Steel".
 As with Pocket Books' modernized "Spider" editions, this paperback sported a modernized pulp cover painting featuring a non-costumed, but heavily armed, blond-haired hero (said to be an unused cover painting by artist George Gross, produced but never used for a Freeway Press reprint of another pulp magazine character, Operator No. 5).
 In 2012, Moonstone Books finally published the 119th Spider novel Slaughter, Inc. in its original unedited form.
 The novel was reprinted yet again in 2018 by Altus Press as a "facsimile edition", this time designed to look exactly how The Spider #119 pulp would have looked had it been published in 1944.

 In 1980 Dimedia, Inc. (a.k.a.
 Pulp Press) reprinted three Spider pulp novels (#9, 10 and 11) in the larger trade paperback format.
 In 1984, they reprinted those same three novels as mass market paperbacks, sporting new cover paintings of the original costumed Spider by artists Ken Kelly (on volumes one and two) and Frank Kelly Freas (on volume three).

 In the early 1990s Carroll & Graf Publishers issued a series of eight mass market Spider paperbacks, each one reprinting two complete Spider novels.
 These 16 novels were the longest-running Spider reprint series done for the mass market paperback book market up to that time.
 The novels reprinted in this series were #14, 15, 17, 26, 30, 40, 41, 50, 52, 54, 75, 76, 78, 81, 92 and 113.
 All of them use the original The Spider pulp magazine artwork for their covers.
 (One cover was a newly done painting by Rafael DeSoto, the original pulp cover artist.)

 After Carroll & Graf, several specialized small press pulp reprint houses tried their hand at reprinting The Spider series.
 Bold Venture Press published ten issues of The Spider (#5, 6, 7, 8, 16, 26, 31, 50, 69 and 70).
 Wildside Press published two The Spider reprints (#78 and 92).